jmtomczak/intro_dgm/README.md

 # Examples
 All examples of implemented deep generative models are provided as jupyter notebooks.
 They can be find in the following folders:
 1. `arms`: an example of an autoregressive model with a causal convolutiona layer in 1D.
+2. `flows`: an example of a flow-based model, namely, RealNVP with coupling layers and permutation layers.

 # Citation